Vetii/beamer-template/README.md

 Required programs: `pygments` and  `pygmentize` (for `minted`), `lualatex` (for UTF8 support and nice fonts).

-Fonts: Roboto Slab and Lucida Grande
+Fonts: Roboto Slab and Tex Gyre Heros

 ## Build
 For the PDF: `lualatex -shell-escape template.tex`